 Test Cases

-Each test case represents one set of parametres that was tested.
-Each set of parametres was tested three times.
+Each test case represents one set of parameters that was tested.
+Each set of parameters was tested three times.
 The histogram with clustered data is available at the end of every third (final) test case for each parameter.